Pedestrian Accident Lawyer in Fairfax, VA

 Unlike other damages, it is not possible to determine a value for “pain and suffering” from bills or records.
 (For this reason, courts refer to pain and suffering as “general” or “noneconomic” damages.
 Emotional distress also belongs in this category.)
 Instead, Jim might interview you or your loved ones to determine how your injuries have affected you.

 You may also be entitled to compensation for inconvenience.
 This refers to the disruption to your life that the accident forced upon you.
 You may have missed formerly enjoyable hobbies or opportunities to participate in activities with your family.
-Jim will also consider these factors and pursue these damages with the same vigor as your economic damages.
+A Fairfax pedestrian accident lawyer will also consider these factors and pursue these damages with the same vigor as your economic damages.

 Jim has also won awards for trial advocacy and client service.
 When you are working with the Parrish Law Firm, PLLC, your case will receive the attention it deserves and needs.